moisestech/cloud-native-foundations/cloud-native/_cloud-native.md

 | 🌐    |     | [8 books open source technologists should read this summer](https://opensource.com/article/21/6/2021-opensourcecom-summer-reading-list)                                                                                                                                                                                                                        | Opensource        |
 | 🌐    |     | [Five open source PaaS options you should know](https://www.techrepublic.com/article/five-open-source-paas-options-you-should-know/)                                                                                                                                                                                                                           | TechRepublic      |
 | 🌐    |     | [How to Deploy Your freeCodeCamp Project on AWS – A Beginner's Guide to the Cloud](https://www.freecodecamp.org/news/how-to-deploy-your-freecodecamp-project-on-aws/)                                                                                                                                                                                          | FreeCodeCamp      |

 ---

-## Vocabulary

-- Kubernetes

----

-Course Recap

-Summary
-Throughout the Microservice Fundamentals course, we walked through a realistic example of how to choose an architecture for an application, package it using Docker, and deployed it to a Kubernetes cluster using a CI/CD pipeline.

-We have started off with an overview of the cloud-native ecosystem and the tools it hosts.
-Then we've learned different application designs, such as monoliths and microservice, and implied trade-offs.
-We then moved to package an application using Docker and deploy it to a Kubernetes cluster using imperative and declarative configurations.
-Then, we transitioned into Platform as a Service (or PaaS) solutions and explored Cloud Foundry as an approach to deploy an application without worrying about the underlying infrastructure.
-And we finished this course, by practicing cloud-native tooling to construct a CI/CD pipeline.
-We deep-dived into GitHub Actions and ArgoCD and explored template configuration managers, such as Helm.

-Microservice Fundamentals course outline
-Microservice Fundamentals course outline

-Overall, in this course we have covered the following lessons:

-Welcome
-Architecture Considerations
-Container Orchestration
-Open Source PaaS
-Cloud Native CI/CD

----